amit-bhandari/amit-bhandari.github.io/content/posts/amazon-interview-experience.md

 title = 'Amazon Interview Experience - Android Engineer SDE-II' date = 2024-05-04T21:56:17+05:30
 draft = false
+description = "I recently joined Amazon and would like to share my interview experience for anyone who is intending to prepare for an android engineering role at Amazon."
 +++

 I recently joined Amazon and would like to share my interview experience for anyone who is intending to prepare for an engineering role at Amazon.